pieper/SlicerWeb/README.md

 5/20/2012 dtc
 =============
-Starting integration to AWS instance
+Starting integration to AWS instance.
+Next step is to hookup the locally running Slicer to this repo